 If you or someone you know is a victim of domestic violence, there are services to help you.
 Your county will have a Domestic Violence Services office.
 They provide free and confidential services, such as emergency shelter information, legal advocacy, support groups and domestic violence education.
 They will work to help you create a safe and violence-free life, and heal from the trauma of abuse.

 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Have you ever been locked up at this jail?
 Do you know someone that spent time there?
 Have you ever visited someone at Randolph County Jail?

 If so, then you should leave a comment below about it.
 Tell us about what you experienced because others will know what to expect.

 Things you can put in your review:

 Everyone’s who has been put in jail has a story to tell.
 How’d you get locked up?
 Were you fairly treated?
 What was your daily routine in jail?
 What about the other inmates?
 How did getting locked up affect your life?

 Click here to share your story about when you did time in Randolph County Jail

 Did you meet some cool folks in jail?
-Are you trying to say wassup to somebody you met in jail?
-Throw a shout out to them here.
+Are you trying to send a message to somebody you met in jail?
+Send a message to them here.